Food hygiene inspections

 The purpose of a visit is to determine regulatory compliance.
 We will show you identification on arrival.
 We will provide constructive feedback on an inspection and will readily discuss any problems identified or any concerns that you may have in relation to food hygiene issues.

-Should we require you to do something, you will be advised as to whether action is needed to comply with the law or whether it is good practice.
+Should we require you to do something, you will be advised whether action is needed to comply with the law or whether it is good practice.
 Any action required will be confirmed in writing.
 Where we make recommendations for improvement, we will also discuss timescales within which you must complete the work.
 We will give details of any follow up visits to check on your progress, except where there is an immediate risk to health.

 In certain instances, we will take samples; photographs; inspect records and take food we suspect is unsafe.
 As a result, we may write to you informally, asking you to rectify issues; serve hygiene improvement notices; or serve remedial action notices imposing prohibitions on the business i.e. a certain process, premises or equipment.